justaugustus/about/content/_index.md

 Incubation division.

-For [Kubernetes][kubernetes], he has co-founded transformational elements of the project, including the KEP (Kubernetes Enhancements Proposal) process, the Release Engineering subproject, and Working Group Naming.
+For [Kubernetes][kubernetes], he has co-founded transformational elements of the project, including the [KEP][enhancements] (Kubernetes Enhancements Proposal) process, the [Release Engineering][releng] subproject, and [Working Group Naming][wg-naming].
 Stephen has also previously served as a chair for both SIG PM and SIG Azure.

-He continues his work in Kubernetes as a Chair for [SIG Release][sig-release], a Lead for [WG Naming][wg-naming], and an owner of [Enhancements][enhancements] subproject.
+He continues his work in Kubernetes as a [Steering Committee][steering] member and a Chair for [SIG Release][sig-release].

-Across the wider [CNCF][cncf] (Cloud Native Computing Foundation) ecosystem, Stephen has the pleasure of being one of the Program Chairs for [KubeCon / CloudNativeCon][kubecon], the cloud native community's flagship conference, a [SIG Contributor Strategy][contrib-strat] Chair, and a maintainer for the [Dex][dex] project.
+Across the wider [CNCF][cncf] (Cloud Native Computing Foundation) ecosystem, Stephen has the pleasure of serving as a
+[SIG Contributor Strategy][contrib-strat] Chair, and a maintainer for the [Dex][dex] project.
+Previously, he was one of the Program Chairs for [KubeCon / CloudNativeCon][kubecon], the cloud native community's flagship conference.

 He is a [prolific contributor][devstats] to CNCF projects, amongst the top 25 (as of writing) code/content committers, all-time.